Discovery: 3Q Earnings Snapshot | Federal News Network

 SILVER SPRING, Md.
-(AP) _ Discovery Communications Inc. (DISCA) on Thursday reported third-quarter profit of $300 million.
+(AP) _ Discovery Communications Inc. (DISCK) on Thursday reported third-quarter profit of $300 million.

-On a per-share basis, the Silver Spring, Maryland-based company said it had profit of 44 cents.
-Earnings, adjusted for amortization costs and restructuring costs, were 81 cents per share.
+On a per-share basis, the Silver Spring, Maryland-based company said it had net income of 44 cents.
+Earnings, adjusted for amortization costs and restructuring costs, came to 81 cents per share.

-The results surpassed Wall Street expectations.
-The average estimate of five analysts surveyed by Zacks Investment Research was for earnings of 68 cents per share.

-The operator of cable TV channels such as TLC and Animal Planet posted revenue of $2.56 billion in the period, which also topped Street forecasts.
-Three analysts surveyed by Zacks expected $2.51 billion.
+The operator of cable TV channels such as TLC and Animal Planet posted revenue of $2.56 billion in the period.

-Discovery shares have decreased 37% since the beginning of the year, while the Standard & Poor’s 500 index has risen nearly 7%.
-The stock has dropped 26% in the last 12 months.
+Discovery shares have fallen 39% since the beginning of the year.
+The stock has declined 28% in the last 12 months.

 This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on DISCA at https://www.zacks.com/ap/DISCA
+Access a Zacks stock report on DISCK at https://www.zacks.com/ap/DISCK

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.